 I’ll spend time in my head, pondering how much talent I lack, or thinking that I’m not doing enough.
 Or that I’m doing the wrong thing.
 Or that, if I happen to be doing the right thing, I’m doing a shitty job of it.

 You call yourself a writer?
-You call yourself a blogger?
 Good luck with that, asshole!
 You’ve written 30 articles in 2.5 years.

 You want to freelance and get paid to write?
 See above!
-Also: no one cares what you have to say.
-Oh, and, ha ha!
-I almost forgot.
+Oh, and I almost forgot.
 Your website looks terrible!

 Sounds harsh, right?
 Amidst all the self doubt, there’s one thing I don’t doubt: I’m really good at being mean to myself.
 This didn’t just start happening once I stopped working.
 The voice simply got louder when I no longer had a job to distract myself from it.